6 Common Fungal and Ingrown Toenail FAQs

 June 15, 2021 by Dr. Moore

-Let’s talk about ingrown toenails and the biggest fear my patients have – not that it’s gonna hurt that much, although that is one of the top fears – it’s how ugly it’s gonna look or how much of the toenail edge you’re going to remove.
+Let’s talk about ingrown toenails and the biggest fear my patients have – not that it’s going to hurt that much, although that is one of their fears – it’s how ugly it’s going to look or how much of the toenail edge you’re going to remove.

-So in short, once the area is anesthetized, back here behind the toenail, the entire toe is numb.
+So in short, once the area is anesthetized, back here behind the toenail, the entire toe becomes numb.
 You will not feel anything.
 And that’s the nice part about anesthesia is that it’s not partial or it’s not injected right into the toenail like some of the emergency room personnel will do.
 This is a complete toe numbing that is performed in the office by myself or one of my nurses.
-And you will not feel any pain, so let’s get that straight.
+And again, you will not feel any pain.

 What’s Involved In an Ingrown Toenail Removal Procedure?